 Is EDS & JHS (joint hypermobility syndrome) the same thing?

 No. JHS (*HSD) is a condition that features joints that easily move beyond the normal range – ie: double-jointed.
 JHS isn’t caused from an underlying disease, and often causes no symptoms and/or requires no treatment.
 EDS is an inherited condition (genetic defect in the collagen) that causes many different symptoms throughout the body which requires ongoing treatment. *HSD (hypermobility spectrum disorders) is superseding the JHS medical term.
-For a more in-depth explanation please visit > https://www.ehlers-danlos.com/what-is-hsd/
+For a more in-depth explanation please visit > What is HSD?

 Can EDS be cured?

 No. There is no cure for Ehlers-Danlos Syndrome, but treatment can help manage the symptoms and prevent further complications.